|Comparing Pars Plana Vitrectomy and Observation for Vitreomacular Traction Syndrome|

 |Full Text(PDF) | Related Articles|

-Objectives: This study aims to estimate the natural course of vitreomacular traction (VMT) disorder during a 6-month follow-up using high-resolution spectral-domain optical coherence tomography (SD-OCT) and to evaluate the visual and anatomical outcomes of patients who underwent follow up or vitrectomy for vitreomacular traction syndrome.
+Objectives: This study aimed to estimate the natural course of vitreomacular traction (VMT) disorder during a 6-month follow-up using the high-resolution spectral-domain optical coherence tomography (SD-OCT).
+In addition, it attempted to evaluate the visual and anatomical outcomes of the patients who underwent a follow-up or vitrectomy for VMT syndrome.

-Materials and Methods: In this prospective study, 45 eyes from 35 patients with vitreomacular traction (VMT) syndrome underwent spectral-domain optical coherence tomographic imaging and eye examinations.
-All patients were observed for 6 subsequent months.
-The patients were evaluated by SD-OCT and eye examination.
-Patients not showing spontaneous resolution of adhesion during this period, underwent three port standard pars plana vitrectomy.
-Two patients were excluded from the study, then all the patients were observed for 12 months.
+Materials and Methods: In this prospective study, 45 eyes from 45 patients with VMT syndrome underwent SD-OCT imaging and eye examinations.
+All the patients were observed for the 6 subsequent months.
+Further, those patients who demonstrated no spontaneous resolution of adhesion during this period underwent 3 port standard pars plana vitrectomy.
+Two patients were excluded from the study, then all the remaining patients were observed for 12 months.
 The mean observation period of all the patients was 18 months.
-Changes in visual acuity before and after study were compared between the two groups.
+Changes in visual acuity (VA) before and after the study were compared between the 2 groups.

-Conclusion: Approximately 44.5% of patients showed spontaneous resolution of vitreoretinal adhesion during the six-month follow-up.
-The higher the initial visual acuity, the higher the spontaneous separation rate, and eventuallya better visual outcome.
+Conclusions: Approximately 44.5% of the patients demonstrated the spontaneous resolution of vitreoretinal adhesion during the 6-month follow-up.
+The greater was the initial VA, the higher became the spontaneous separation rate, and eventually a better visual outcome.